Skip to content

 On the court, players must adhere to a strict all-white dress code, including not just the main outfits but any visible undergarments and accessories.

-Cream is, however, more than tolerated away from the court, notably when paired with strawberries.
+Cream is, however, the colour more than tolerated away from the court, notably when paired with strawberries.
 This quintessentially English treat has been synonymous with the All England Club ever since it was first introduced at the inaugural championships in 1877.

 Spectators queue up to get their hands on strawberries and cream and might decide to wash it down with a cold glass of Pimm's - the iconic cocktail was launched in the 1840s and Wimbledon's first Pimm's bar opened in 1971.